Seboran/ni-rs/README.md

 # @seboran/ni

 This project is a cli to handle multiple package managers.
 One could say it's a package managers' manager.
-Works* with bun, yarn, npm and pnpm!
+Works with bun, yarn, npm and pnpm!

 This project is like <https://github.com/antfu/ni> but in rust, because why not?

-*At the moment, it only works with bun as the global package manager...

 ## Install